-After the initial prologue, you’re dumped on a huge map with an unfathomable number of things to do, people to talk, and secrets to uncover.
-There’s so much content you’ll be forgiven to assume that some of them are fillers to lengthen the game.
-This is where The Wticher 3 is head and shoulders above the rest.
+After the initial prologue, you're dumped onto a huge map with an unfathomable number of things to do, people to talk to, and secrets to uncover.
+There’s so much content that you’ll be forgiven to assume that some of them are fillers to lengthen the game.
+This is where The Witcher 3 is head and shoulders above the rest.
 The smallest of things matter here.
-Even the side quest, which might seem trivial, might later come back to haunt you because you made a particular choice in that quest.
+Even the side quests, which might seem trivial, can come back later to haunt you because you made a particular choice in that quest.
 There’s not much of a difference in the quality of main and side quests, which is a testimony to the amount of work CD Project Red has put into the game.

 No matter where you go, there will always be areas crammed with tons of stuff to do.
 The good thing is, nothing feels like a waste of time.
-Even though nearly half of the quests are go-there-and-fetch-that quests, it’s disguised in the form of intriguing stories that’ll make you care about your job as a professional witcher.
+Even though nearly half of the quests are go-there-and-fetch-that, it’s disguised in the form of intriguing stories that’ll make you care about your job as a professional Witcher.
 The story is full of twists and turns and never pans out the way you expect.